Share via

 TFSConfig Identities /change /fromdomain:OldDomainName /todomain:NewDomainName

-This will batch process the accounts.
+This command batch processes the accounts.

 TFSConfig Identities /change /fromdomain:OldDomainName /todomain:NewDomainName /account:OldAccountName /toaccount:NewAccountName